30 Awesome Origami Crafts for Kids

 3. Origami Bird Magnets

-4. Origami Jumping Frog
+9. Origami Jumping Frog

 Have fun with your friends by making these funky Origami jumping frogs from It’s Always Autumn!
 Make them in different colors and see whose frog can jump the farthest!

-5. Origami Dog
+10. Origami Dog

-6. Origami Cat
+11. Origami Cat

 Not a dog person?
 Never mind, you can make Origami cats too!
 Fat Mum Slim has a detailed tutorial to make cute and colorful little kitties – all out of paper!

-7. Origami Rabbit
+12. Origami Rabbit

 All kids like to pretend that they’re princes or princesses, slaying dragons and rescuing the kingdom!
 Build on this interest with some fun Origami crafts based on fictional characters and more!

-10. Origami Mermaid
+15. Origami Mermaid

 Got a Little Mermaid fan at home?
 Then she’ll love making this absolutely adorable little mermaid craft from Pink Stripey Socks!
 The entire project is a little detailed, so it’s probably better for older kids.

-11. Origami Pikachu
+16. Origami Pikachu

 Pikachu is so popular across the world; I personally know many kids who’d love their own Pikachu!
-For them, I’d recommend this Origami Pikachu craft from Paper Kawaii – with video tutorial!
+For them, I’d recommend this Origami Pikachu craft from Paper Kawaii – with a video tutorial!

-12. Origami Mushrooms
+17. Origami Goomba Mushrooms

 Mushrooms have a certain air of magic about them, and you can find them in so many places, from Mario to the Smurfs!
 If you’ve got Mario fans, then you MUST try out these quirky Origami mushrooms from All for the Boys!